rannn367/tp/docs/UserGuide.md

 ## FAQ

-Get your questions or doubts about CafeConnect's functionality and details answered here.
+Get your questions or doubts about CaféConnect's functionality and details answered here.
 If you have further questions, you can contact us through our email <font color="#dd0000">cafeconnect@gmail.com</font>.

 #### Q1: Where is the data for the application stored?

-Ans: CafeConnect's data is saved automatically as JSON files `[JAR file location]/data/addressbook.json` for customer and staff data, `[JAR file location]/data/drinkcatalog.json` for drink catalog data, and `[JAR file location]/preferences.json` for user preferences.
+Ans: CaféConnect's data is saved automatically as JSON files `[JAR file location]/data/addressbook.json` for customer and staff data, `[JAR file location]/data/drinkcatalog.json` for drink catalog data, and `[JAR file location]/preferences.json` for user preferences.
 You can make a backup of these files if you wish to.

 #### Q2: How do I transfer my data to another computer?

-Ans: Install CafeConnect on the other computer.
+Ans: Install CaféConnect on the other computer.
 Then copy and replace the following files from your current installation to the new one:
 - `[JAR file location]/data/addressbook.json` (for customer and staff data)
 - `[JAR file location]/data/drinkcatalog.json` (for drink catalog data)
 - `[JAR file location]/preferences.json` (for user preferences)

 #### Q3: Can I edit the data files directly?

 Ans: You are strongly encouraged to **not** edit the JSON data files directly.
 You can use the commands as mentioned above to manage any data.
-Should the changes made to the data files cause the format to be invalid, CafeConnect will discard all data and start with an empty data file.
+Should the changes made to the data files cause the format to be invalid, CaféConnect will discard all data and start with an empty data file.
 It is highly recommended to make a copy of the data files before editing them.

 Users should only edit the data files only if they are confident in updating them correctly.